SuperVK/sparse-image-repr-bep/bep.typ

 $qed$

 And thus we can see that the parametrization is still surjective with $s_3 = 0$.
 We can therefore remove this in the parameter space $V equiv RR^5$.
-We can still map this using $psi$, however this will no longer map to $Aff^+$, but a subset of that where there exists no shearing.
+We can still map this using $psi$, however, this will no longer map to $Aff^+$, but a subset of that where there exists no shearing.
 This subset is not a group.

 #proposition[

  Define $T subset GL^+(RR^2)$. $T := {A in GL^+(RR^2) | (A e_1)^T A e_2 = 0}$.
 Then T is not a group.
 ]

 _Proof:_

 Take $R$ and $S$, which are each clearly in this subset that contains no shearing.
-However as we showed before, $S R$ does contain shearing.
+However, as we showed before, $S R$ does contain shearing.
-Thus not in this subset, therefore the subset is not a group.
+Thus, not in this subset; therefore, the subset is not a group.

 $qed$

 // This results in the positive semi-definite scaling matrix $S$ being applied before the orthogonal rotational matrix $R$.

 Intuitively, the previous results make sense as the rotational symmetry of $phi_0$ makes it such that the basis choice ${e_1, e_2}$ is arbitrary and has no dependency on anything else.
-For $phi_1$, and $phi_2$, this choice is relevant, as we already take the derivative in one of these directions.
-Shearing will add a unique property in these.
+For $phi_1$ and $phi_2$, this choice is relevant, as we already take the derivative in one of these directions.
+Shearing will add a unique property to these.
 Below is an example of the concept of shear in $phi_0$ being generated without $s_3$ or fully with $s_3$, and the effects this has on $phi_1$ and $phi_2$.

 #figure(
   image("./images/scale-rotate_vs_shear.png", width: 50%),
   caption: [
  Left: Shearing via scale & rotate, $s_3=0$ | Right: Shearing via setting $s_3$
   ]
 )

 While this is not exactly the same, and for $phi_{1,2}$ parameterization with $s_3=0$ is no longer surjective, however, removing this property would give us some better analysis on the anisotropy#footnote[Anisotropy is how "stretched" an ellipsoid, or in our case a Gaussian, is.
 We will see later why this is useful] of a Gaussian, as the anisotropy is now uniquely generated by the scaling parameters.
-However we will need to do some experiments if the shear property has significant impact on the first and second derivative.
+However, we will need to do some experiments if the shear property has a significant impact on the first and second derivatives.

 == Rendering function
 // For $x in RR^2$ the Gaussian value is defined as $phi(x) = exp(-norm(x))$.